arpit456jain/Amazing-Css-Effects/README.md

 Make relevant changes according to the issue that you were assigned on.
 Contribute in any way you feel like :)

 #### Step 6: Commiting and Pushing
-Once you have modified an existing file or added a new file to the project, you can add it to your local repository, which we can do with the git add command.
+Once you have modified an existing file or added a new file to the project, you can add it to your local repository, which you can do with the git add command.

 ```bash
 git add .
 ```
 With our file staged, we’ll want to record the changes that we made to the repository with the git commit command.

-The commit message is an important aspect of your code contribution; it helps the other contributors fully understand the change you have made, why you made it, and how significant it is.
+The commit message is an important aspect of your code contribution; it helps the other contributors to fully understand the change you have made, why you made it, and how significant it is.

 ```bash
 git commit -m "useful commit message"